 All individuals, including employees and students, have the option of wearing a face covering or mask while on campus.
-The University Laboratory School reserves the right to reinstate required mask wearing if COVID-19 community levels become problematic for our school community, or if state mandates in regards to mask wearing change.
+The University Laboratory School reserves the right to reinstate required mask wearing if it is necessary for the health of our school community, or COVID-19 community levels become problematic for our school community, or if state mandates in regards to mask wearing change.